tarantool/doc/doc/how-to/app/app_roles.rst

 Roles life cycle
 ----------------

-Roles' life cycle includes the stages described below.
+A role’s life cycle includes the stages described below.

 ..  _roles_life_cycle_loading_roles:

 1)  *Loading roles*

-    On each run, all roles are loaded in the order they are specified in a :ref:`configuration <roles_create_custom_role_config>`.
+    On each run, all roles are loaded in the order they are specified in the :ref:`configuration <roles_create_custom_role_config>`.
-    This stage is in effect when a role is enabled or an instance with this role is restarted.
+    This stage takes effect when a role is enabled or an instance with this role is restarted.
     At this stage, a role executes the :ref:`initialization code <roles_create_custom_role_init>`.

     A role cannot be started if it has :ref:`dependencies <roles_create_custom_role_dependencies>` that are not specified in a configuration.

     ..
 NOTE::

-        Dependencies do not affect the order of how roles are loaded.
+        Dependencies do not affect the order in which roles are loaded.
-        At the same time, the ``validate()``, ``apply()``, and ``stop()`` functions are executed taking into account the dependencies.
+        However, the ``validate()``, ``apply()``, and ``stop()`` functions are executed taking dependencies into account.
         Learn more in :ref:`roles_life_cycle_dependencies_specifics`.